raysas/raysas/readme.md

 I have a B.Sc. in Bioinformatics from Lebanese American University, Lebanon.

 * I love math drawings and graph structures
+* I like learning new things and making notes
 * Trying to learn nextflow and julia
 * Building computational _packages, models & pipelines_ for biological data (NGS mainly)